openid/eKYC-IDA/openid-ida-verified-claims.md

 # Verified claims {#verified_claims}

-## General (*Review title*)
+## General
 This specification defines a generic mechanism to add verified claims to JSON-based assertions.
 It uses a container element, called `verified_claims`, to provide the claims recipient with a set of claims along with the respective metadata and verification evidence related to the verification of these claims.
 This way, claims recipients cannot mix up verified claims and unverified claims and accidentally process unverified claims as verified claims.

 The following example would assert to the claims recipient that the claims provider has verified the claims provided (`given_name` and `family_name`) according to an example trust framework `trust_framework_example`: